Patrick Phelan

 Fees & Insurance

-You may be able to use your out-of-network benefits to be reimbursed for a large portion of the cost of therapy.
+Many insurance networks have a shortage of in-network providers.
+You may be able to use your out-of-network benefits to be reimbursed for a large portion of the cost of therapy, and I would be happy to talk through your options with you.

 Contact Info